 Buying through a dealer also gives you the opportunity of trading in your old car.
 Just don’t expect to get top dollar for it.

-Whether buying a used car through a dealer or privately, something you should consider is getting it inspected by a third party prior to purchase.
-Independent inspectors charge a few hundred dollars and will go over the car to make sure it’s in good working order and you’re getting what you pay for.
+Whether buying a used car through a dealer or privately, you should consider getting it inspected by a third party prior to purchase.
+Independent inspectors charge a few hundred dollars and will go over the car to make sure it’s in good working order, and should help ensure you’re getting what you pay for.

 When you get your report from the inspector, you can often use this to help negotiate on price, or even upgrade things like tyres if the old ones are worn down.
 An inspection is a cheap and easy way to ensure you’re getting a car that is going to stack up.
-This is a big advantage if you don’t know all that much about cars.
+This can be a big advantage if you don’t know much about cars.

-Buying a used car at auction is one way that you can potentially get a good deal.
-However, you generally can’t get the vehicle inspected prior and this can be an issue if you’re not car-savvy.
+Buying used cars at auction is one way to potentially get a good deal.
+However, you generally can’t get the vehicle inspected prior, and this can be an issue if you’re not car-savvy.

-However, it is possible to use a third-party buyer, who specialises in locating and buying cars both privately and at auction.
+It is possible to use a third-party buyer, who specialises in locating and buying cars both privately and at auction.
 This can make the vehicle buying process significantly easier.

 Before buying a car, it’s a must to give it a check and test drive.
 If you use a car buyer or inspector, they can take care of this for you.